What you REALLY get when you hire a DJ

 — stands, connecting cables, etc

 For a medium-sized event (75 – 100 guests), this can easily total over $3000 in professional DJ equipment.
-Rentals are typically 10% of the purchase price, which comes to $300 per event.
-Then factor in transportation, setup & breakdown, maintenance & repair …. remember this is a super-conservative cost analysis.
+Then there’s transportation, setup & breakdown, maintenance & repair …. and this is a super-conservative cost analysis.

 Sound Engineer – Especially at events where the DJ works with a band or other musical ensemble.
 Ensuring balanced sound throughout the event can be a full-time job in itself!